alexand-ro/alexand-ro.github.io/_posts/2025-03-08-achieve-your-goals-now.md

 You already know what your goals are.
 Unlike others who are still searching for direction.

 You have the time to do them.
-Others don't have time, they have 2 jobs, commitments, small kids, or maybe they're even in vacation, but you have the time.
+Others don't have time, they have 2 jobs, commitments, small kids, or maybe they're even on vacation, but you have the time.

 You even have all the tools and resources to do them.
 But you still don't.